dp-ml/2021-workshop-ICLR/index.md

 <h2 id="attendance">Attendance</h2>

 <p>
   You need to be registered at ICLR 2021, in order to be able to attend the workshop.
-The workshop is hosted on Zoom, except for the Poster session which will be held on Gather town.
+The workshop is hosted on Zoom, except for the Poster session which will be held on Gather town, which you can join through <a href="https://eventhosts.gather.town/app/6VP8iLAgUO3EdXsx/dpml-iclr">this link</a>.
 Offline and online Q&A will be taking place on Rocket chat.
 You can find the links to all of these platforms on our ICLR workshop page <a href="https://iclr.cc/virtual/2021/workshop/2148">here</a> (You should be logged into your ICLR account to be able see this).

+ <b>Gather town:<\b> Once you have joined our town, you can visit the posters by going to "Posters 1" and "Posters 2" rooms in the town.
+A list of all the posters and where they are can be found <a href="https://dp-ml.github.io/2021-workshop-ICLR/#papers">here</a>.
 </p>